 Exploring Economics (2016 edition) was written specifically for Christian home educators with a “limited government” political perspective.
 Intended to be used as a one-semester high school course, Students can use the core components to earn a half credit for economics, or they can add the optional activities to simultaneously earn a half credit for English (literature).
 Exploring Economics should work particularly well in conjunction with Ray Notgrass’s Exploring Government course since it is very similar in format and approach to that course.

 There are two essential components for the economics course: the Exploring Economics textbook and Making Choices: Readings in Economics book.
 Both books are hardcover with full-color illustrations.
 The optional Exploring Economics Student Review Pack has questions, quizzes, and exams that can be used with the economics course as well as the notes and questions for the four books that students will read for English credit.

-This course studies macroeconomics—the elements of an economy, the history of economic systems, the interaction of political systems and economics, and economic principles.
-This course adds substantial coverage of economics through both the Old Testament and Church History.
-Christian principles are applied throughout the course.
-The course covers economic events in the U.S. up through the financial meltdown of 2008.
-Healthcare, Social Security, and Medicare are included since all three play a critical role in today’s economy.
-There’s also an entire chapter titled, “So You Want to Start a Business?” that encourages entrepreneurship.
-While Exploring Economics “fulfills the standards of the National Council for Economic Education” it goes much further in presenting a worldview-based approach that encompasses personal motivation, character, faith, the proper role of faith communities and government, and practical life issues.
+This course teaches both macroeconomics and microeconomics, although it is weighted toward macroeconomics with its coverage of the elements of an economy, the history of economic systems, the interaction of political systems and economics, and economic principles.
+This course adds substantial coverage of economics through both the Old Testament and church history, and Christian principles are applied throughout the course.
+The course covers economic events in the U.S. up through 2016, including discussion of income inequality, the Affordable Care Act of 2010 and healthcare issues, the financial meltdown of 2008 and the subsequent recovery, and the looming shortfall of the Social Security system.